Aaron-Bopp/Obsidian-notes/SecondBrain/SecondBrain/ContentNotes/Mental Health/gender-dysphoria-bible/5 Biochemical Dysphoria.md

 The primary sexual features of the body begin development during the 8th week of human gestation.
 Typically by week 11 it is possible to determine the genitals of a fetus via ultrasound.
 The brain, however, forms [between weeks 14 and 24](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2989000/[[Sec5title]]).
 Current prevailing understanding of [[Neuroscience|neurological]] development suggests that it is during these 10 weeks when the brain will either masculinize or feminize based upon the presence of testosterone in the fetus bloodstream (initiated by the SRY gene on the Y chromosome, or introduced from other sources). ==This process locks the brain into a pattern of either desiring estrogens or androgens.==

 If your brain is wired for one gonadal hormones (such as testosterone) and your body produces the other hormone (such as estradiol), this can result in a biochemical malfunction within your brain chemistry.
 This produces a sort of brain fog, a reduction in mental capacity, and a general state of [[anxiety]] and unease.
-This is the source of the first two symptoms that often alleviate with medical hormonal therapy, [[Depersonalization]] and [[Derealization]] (DPDR).
+This is the source of the first two symptoms that often alleviate with medical hormonal therapy, [[depersonalization]] and [[derealization]] (DPDR).

-[[Def]] **[[Depersonalization]]** -> a disconnect from your own body, an inability to believe that the person you see in the mirror is actually yourself.  ^f732ac
+[[Def]] **[[depersonalization]]** -> a disconnect from your own body, an inability to believe that the person you see in the mirror is actually yourself.  ^f732ac
 - [[Yes]] ==You feel like you are watching someone else in your body.
 You may find yourself not caring about what happens to your body, lack of concern with weight changes or improving your fitness because you have no ownership of this fleshy vehicle that transports you around your life.==

-Zinnia Jones [gives these descriptions for [[Depersonalization]]](https://web.archive.org/web/20190406141617/https://genderanalysis.net/2017/06/Depersonalization-in-[[gender]]-dysphoria-widespread-and-widely-unrecognized/):
+Zinnia Jones [gives these descriptions for [[depersonalization]]](https://web.archive.org/web/20190406141617/https://genderanalysis.net/2017/06/Depersonalization-in-[[gender]]-dysphoria-widespread-and-widely-unrecognized/):

 -   [[Yes]] ==A sense of detachment or estrangement from your own thoughts, feelings, or body: “I know I have feelings but I don’t feel them”==
 -   [[No]] ==Feeling split into two parts, with one going through the motions of participating in the world and one observing quietly: “There is this body that walks around and somebody else just watches==”